geojames/CNN-Supervised-Classification/README.md

 5. In Environments, append the CUDA locations to the PATH variable.
 These should replicate the paths set in windows during CUDA and cudnn installation.
 NOTE: this can be a delicate process, any mistake may require a complete re-install of QGIS.

 ### GIS usage
 Add your orthoimage as a raster layer in QGIS.
 Open the Python console and there open the CnnSupervisedClassification_PyQGIS script.
 Fill the user parameters on lines 75 to 85 of the script and execute.
-Geocoded class rasters for both the CNN and CNN+MLP stage of CSC will be displayed in QGIS and saved to disk.
+Geocoded class rasters for both the CNN (prefixed with CLASS_CNN_) and CNN+MLP stage (prefixed with CLASS_CSC_) of CSC will be displayed in QGIS and saved to disk.
 If you have specified a validation dataset in the form of a raster (line 79).
 Some classification metrics and a confusion matrix will be displayed in the Python console..

 ## Authors: